nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`str`
                         * **Default value** – ``"uniform"``

-        Defines how the dummy atom subset, whose size is defined by the fraction :math:`p`, will be generated.
+        Defines how the dummy atom subset, whose size is defined by the fraction :math:`f`, will be generated.

         Accepts one of the following values:

-        * ``"uniform"``: A uniform distribution; the nearest-neighbour distances between each successive dummy atom and all previous dummy atoms is maximized. can be combined with :attr:`subset.cluster_size<optional.core.subset.cluster_size>` to create a uniform distribution of clusters of a user-specified size.
+        * ``"uniform"``: A uniform distribution; the nearest-neighbor distances between each successive dummy atom and all previous dummy atoms is maximized. can be combined with :attr:`subset.cluster_size<optional.core.subset.cluster_size>` to create a uniform distribution of clusters of a user-specified size.
-        * ``"cluster"``: A clustered distribution; the the nearest-neighbour distances between each successive dummy atom and all previous dummy atoms is minmized.
+        * ``"cluster"``: A clustered distribution; the nearest-neighbor distances between each successive dummy atom and all previous dummy atoms is minimized.
         * ``"random"``: A random distribution.

-        It should be noted that all three methods converge towards the same set as :math:`p` approaches :math:`1.0`.
+        It should be noted that all three methods converge towards the same set as :math:`f` approaches :math:`1.0`.

         If :math:`\boldsymbol{D} \in \mathbb{R}^{n,n}` is the (symmetric) distance matrix constructed from the dummy atom superset and :math:`\boldsymbol{a} \in \mathbb{N}^{m}` the vector